iclr2025sub1844/iclr2025sub1844/rebuttal.md

 We demonstrate some camera control effects with ground truth preview here, which demonstrates our pixel-level control capabilities.

+To intuitively demonstrate the qualitative comparison between our method and the comparing methods, we also list the results of the comparing methods.

 Please note that some of the following examples contain combinations of multiple camera movements.

 <table>